alob-mtc/runnerq/README.md

     .await?;
 ```

-### Custom Backend Support
+### Pluggable Storage Backends

-Runner-Q uses a trait-based backend abstraction that allows you to swap out the persistence layer.
-The default Redis backend works with both Redis and Valkey (Redis-compatible).
+Runner-Q uses a trait-based storage abstraction that allows you to swap out the persistence layer.
+Built-in backends include Redis (default) and PostgreSQL (experimental), with full support for custom implementations.

 #### Architecture